 Are your copyrights in works of authorship owned by employees, contractors or vendors?
 You'd better know before asking investors for cash!

 Are your trademarks improperly held in an owner's name or, worse, a third party's name?
 This could make your trademarks invalid or unenforceable!

 Are your trade secrets left unprotected, vulnerable?
 Employees, potential investors and independent contractors could walk out and compete with you unfairly based on work that you paid for.

-Are patent rights in important inventions being lost to employees or contractors?
-Your company doesn't own patents unless you have a written assignment or trade secrets unless you have an IP agreement.
+Are rights in important inventions being lost to employees or contractors?
+Your company doesn't own patent rights unless you have a written assignment or trade secrets unless you have an IP agreement.

 Don't take the risk of doing nothing!

 IP masterclass will help you master your IP in as little as one hour per week starting at just:

 *per month for 5 months (or a single payment of $397.00)

 Chris Paradies is a co.Starters facilitator, helping new startups in Tampa Bay, and a Florida Bar certified IP counsel.